Sally Conforte: Second marriage and further prostitution-related activities

-On her own
+According to Gabriel Vogliotti, Conforte and her husband Joe had a strained relationship.
+At times, Joe was supportive and capable and at other times he had a "crushing ego".
+Sally was "unhappy, cheated, [and] at home" in the later part of their relationship, and she felt "so lonely".

 Joseph Conforte entered prison on January 10, 1962.
 Sally had begun to operate out of Stateline in Douglas County, Nevada next to South Lake Tahoe.
 Douglas County had no ordinance to prohibit prostitution, and Sally's business flourished.
 Quoting Mrs. John McMillan, manager of a 185-unit apartment house at Stateline, to the Douglas County Commission, February 1966: "It's one of the biggest businesses I've ever seen in my life."

 Sally was arrested for operating a South Lake Tahoe beauty shop illegally in an apartment building, and her escort business closed.

 Joseph Conforte returned to Northern Nevada in December 1965.
 With her husband's support and several thugs they hired, Sally waged a mini war on her competitors.
 From the Nevada State Journal, February 1, 1966, page 1: "A report of gunfire in the Happy Valley area...
 Washoe Sheriffs arrived just in time...
 Pursuit of the car was taken up and continued well into the Reno area...
 In the automobile, officers said, was Sally Conforte, former operator of a house of prostitution in the Happy Valley area.
 With her were three men, described by sheriff's officers as 'well-known hoods.'
 Also in the car, officers said, was an 'arsenal', a .38 caliber pistol, a .30 caliber carbine, a shotgun, and a plentiful amount of ammunition."

 Additional news reports named George Bart Piscitelle, aka George Perry, as one of the hoods in the car with Sally.
 Piscitelle was an enforcer for Los Angeles mobster Mickey Cohen, who later died in a gun battle in Los Angeles.

 1967, the Confortes took control of the Mustang Bridge Ranch brothel, located a mere ten minute drive from downtown Reno.
 Joe put the cathouse business in Sally's name so he could not be further accused of being a pimp and to keep it out of IRS reach, having been convicted of tax evasion before.

 First legal brothel owner

 February 26, 1971, Nevada's Governor Mike O'Callaghan signed anti-vice bill SB214, also known as the county option brothel bill, into law, giving counties the ability to license and regulate brothels while outlawing Clark County-Las Vegas to keep the Confortes out.
 Mustang Bridge Ranch, with Sally Conforte as licensee, was first in the nation to be licensed under the new state law.